mhuckstepp/MaxHxkcd/README.md

 The site loads random comics and includes infinite scroll, night mode and search.

-Heroku scheduler runs a daily function to look for new comics and adds them to the database.
+Heroku scheduler runs a daily function to look for new comics from the xkcd API and adds them to the database.

-Future functionality for "recaptioning" and "favoriting".
+There is also a feature for favoriting and commenting with no user authentication which I think is fun.

-Check the '/stats' page for statistics about publishing and content.
+You can check the '/stats' page for statistics about publishing frequency and content.